Fenit: Railway

 A railway once serviced Fenit and freight trains travelled over the viaduct to transfer freight between ship and train.
 In 1887 the railway line was built, but by the 1970s the service ceased.
 Fenit railway station opened on 5 July 1887, closed for passenger traffic on 31 December 1934 though it was still used for ad hoc day-tripper excursions from Tralee and closed for goods traffic until 2 June 1978.

 Bus services

 On Fridays Bus Éireann route 278 provides two journeys from Fenit to Tralee and one return journey.
 CIÉ used to operate three buses per day in and out of Fenit in the 1980s.
 Bus services are virtually non-existent and primarily service the school-going populace during term time.

 Road network

 The R551 and R558 roads lead to Tralee.
 Kerry Regional Airport is approximately thirty minutes away.
 Both Shannon and Cork airports take about a two hours car journey.

+Greenway

+Since October 2022, the 11.2 km Tralee–Fenit Greenway connects Fenit with Tralee following the route of the disused railway line.